Starting the Year with the Mormon Tabernacle Choir School

 Robert Cundick, Tabernacle Organist and Composer, Dies

 We are saddened by the death of Robert Cundick, former Tabernacle organist from 1965-1991, who died on January 7, 2016.
-Cundick was well known through broadcasts of Music and the Spoken Word program, his many years of organ recitals on Temple Square and his music compositions and arrangements.
+Cundick was well known through broadcasts of Music & the Spoken Word program, his many years of organ recitals on Temple Square and his music compositions and arrangements.
 One of his major compositions, The Redeemer, has been widely performed, including by the Mormon Tabernacle Choir and Orchestra at Temple Square at Easter in 2008.
 (View an excerpt here.)
 Funeral services will be held at noon on Wednesday, January 13 at the Wilford Stake Center located at 1765 East 3080 South, Salt Lake City, Utah.